Frequently Asked Questions

 What is the Farm/Art DTour?

-The Farm/Art DTour is a free, self-guided excursion open from October 1-10.
-The 50-mile route winds through working farmlands in southern Sauk County, WI, where you will see artworks by local and national artists installed in farm fields, pasture performances, local food markets, and more.
-The majority of DTour activities take place along county roads.
+The Farm/Art DTour is a free, self-guided drive October 5-14.
+The 50-mile route winds through working farmlands in southern Sauk County, WI, where you will see artworks by local and national artists installed in farm fields, pasture performances, local food markets, and more along county roads.

 Where do I get a DTour Map?
 Should I travel the DTour in a particular way?

-DTour Maps are now available for free at the two Trailheads: the Kraemer Library & Community Center in Plain, WI, or the Sauk Prairie Area Chamber of Commerce in Sauk City, WI.
-We recommend starting at one of the two Trailheads, and using the DTour Map to locate the next stop.
+Starting in mid-September, DTour Maps will be available for free at the two Trailheads: the Kraemer Library & Community Center in Plain, WI, or the Sauk Prairie Area Chamber of Commerce in Sauk City, WI.
+We recommend starting at the Sauk City Trailhead, and going in numerical order using the DTour Map.
 The route is shaped like a figure-8 (or infinity loop) and artwork is oriented to be viewed from the recommended direction of travel.
-So, you may not see everything, and experience the Map Stops numbers in a strange order, if you choose to go in a different direction (which is perfectly fine!
+So, you may not see everything, and may experience the Map Stops numbers in a strange order, if you choose to go in a different direction (which is perfectly fine!
 Just something to note for navigation purposes).

 When are the trailheads open?